Common name: Fishbone Fern, Herringbone Fern, Sword Fern, Tuberous Sword Fern, Narrow Sword Fern, Erect Sword Fern, Tuber Ladder Fern

 Description: Rhizome densely covered with pale brown scales; the stolons slender and wiry, sometimes bearing ± globose tubers.

 Fronds erect or pendent, to 75 cm long; stipe usually short, to 15 cm long, scaly; lamina dull green, narrow, 1-pinnate; pinnae to 6 cm long, crowded, articulated to the rachis, often with a row of pale dots on the upper surface near the margin.

 Sori halfway between the midvein and the margin; indusium persistent.

-Distribution and occurrence: In rainforest or open forest, usually terrestrial; north of the Clarence R. Often cultivated; escaped and established in the Sydney area.
+Distribution and occurrence: in rainforest or open forest, usually terrestrial (often growing among rocks), sometimes epiphytic (e.g. amongst the leaf bases of palms); north of the Clarence River.
+Often cultivated, e.g. as a garden and indoor plant; escaped and established in the Sydney area and beyond.

 NSW subdivisions: NC, *CC, LHI

 Treated here in the broader sense.
 Further investigation is required on the Nephrolepis cordifolia complex, including whether N. cordifolia is present on Lord Howe Island where N. flexuosa is now recognised.
 N. flexuosa has been reinstated for the non-tuberous, high-polyploid fern previously included within a broad circumscription of N. cordifolia (P.J. de Lange et al., Vascular flora of Norfolk Island: some additions and taxonomic notes.
 New Zealand Journal of Botany 43: 563-596, 2005).

 Text by Peter G. Wilson, Flora of New South Wales 1: 62-63 (1990), under family Davalliaceae; revised May 2017, P.G.
 Kodela